vexeye/vex/README.md

 ### Comment sections

-Comment sections are use to group related code together for easier, digestible reading.
+Comment sections are used to group related code together for easier, digestible reading.

 Comment sections can be then collapsed/expanded by the IDE, while simple comments can not.